coolrahul1850/MySimpleTweets/README.md

 The following **bonus** features are implemented:

 * [ ] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.com/android/Using-Parceler).
-* [ ] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce view boilerplate.
+* [complete] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce view boilerplate.
 * [ ] User can view their direct messages (or send new ones)

 The following **additional** features are implemented: